 If you are happy with the area you live in, but your house no longer suits your needs or requires a major upgrade, consider doing a knockdown rebuild instead.
 People often initiate thoughts about building a new home as their family evolves – parents want additional bedrooms to accommodate the kids, empty-nesters want to downsize with more premium inclusions.

-Due the limited availability of land on the urban fringe as well as outer suburbs, there is a greater incentive these days for people to knockdown and rebuild.
-This approach is normally more cost effective than a complicated and lengthy renovation to an older home.
+Due to the limited availability of land on the urban fringe as well as outer suburbs, there is a greater incentive these days for people to knock down and rebuild.
+This approach is normally more cost-effective than a complicated and lengthy renovation to an older home.
 You and your family can stay in the same neighbourhood, with all the amenities, schools and friendship network you’re used to.
 The process of a knockdown rebuild can be quite confronting for most of us who haven’t dealt with councils and builders before, this is a step-by-step guide to what’s involved.

 2. Choosing your home design

 Engage with a few builders to find out what sort of house you want and how much you’ll have to pay.
 Volume builders are usually the most affordable option, and they will walk you through the entire process.
 Some of these builders even specialise in knockdown rebuilds.

 Once you decide to proceed with a builder, they should explain to you the whole progress in detail, especially your responsibilities in obtaining permits and approvals throughout the demolition and construction period.

 3. Deposit, initial paperwork and colour selection